uos-dmlab/Structured-Data-Augmentation/README.md

 ## BAMT-GAN_V2:  A Balanced Data Augmentation Techniqe for Tabular Data

-BAMT-GAN.ipynb is an example notebook for training BAMTGAN_V2 with Adult,Bank,Car,Chrun,Credit-screening,Diabetes,Online,Tox21 dataset.
+The BAMT-GAN_V2.ipynb is a Jupyter notebook providing an example of training the BAMTGAN_V2 model.
+This example includes training on various datasets including Adult, Bank, Car, Churn, Credit-Screening, Diabetes, Online, and Tox21.

 paper : Not Yet Published